Tel: 07751 722 744

 Science is now illustrating how effective yoga can be for helping people manage emotions, regulate the nervous system and generally promote psychological well-being.

-I am in the process of setting up and running yoga classes and workshops for a range of psychological conditions including eating disorders, stress, anxiety, depression, body image, PTSD and general emotional well-being and resilience.
+I run yoga classes and workshops for a range of psychological conditions including eating disorders, stress, anxiety, depression, body image, PTSD, menopause, insomnia, and general emotional well-being and resilience.